temporalio/rules/rules/TMPRL1101.md

 ## Description

-When an SDK detects that workflow code is running too long (often either 1 or 2 seconds) before waiting on temporal, a deadlock detection error can occur.
+When an SDK detects that workflow code is running too long (often either 1 or 2 seconds) before waiting on Temporal, a deadlock detection error can occur.
 This can happen for multiple reasons:

 * Code is stuck in a busy loop (e.g. an infinite for loop)